Race bias lawsuit against Morgan Stanley sent to private arbitration

 He said the discrimination culminated in his firing in August 2016.
 He sought compensatory and punitive damages, back pay, and an injunction against further discrimination.

-Morgan Stanley filed a motion seeking to send the case to private arbitration, pointing to a May 20, 2015 email in which Morgan Stanley employees were told they must arbitrate all claims.
+Morgan Stanley filed a motion seeking to send the case to private arbitration, pointing to a May 20, 2015 email in which Morgan Stanley employees were told that the company was expanding its arbitration policy.

+The email said that employees could opt out, but would be deemed to have agreed to the policy if they did not do so before a given deadline and continued working for the company.

 Lockette said he never got the email, and so never agreed to arbitration, but Koeltl ruled that his “mere denial of receipt” was not enough to escape the policy under New York law.